She's the one who reported Samuel missing, but police said there were holes in her story from the beginning.

-Here's what we know about the case.
+Here's a timeline of what we know about this heartbreaking case.

 April 30: Houston police said this was the last day Samuel attended school at Holbrook Elementary in Cy-Fair ISD.
 They said it’s also the last time anyone outside the family reported seeing the blue-eyed, curly-haired boy.
 Samuel’s paternal grandmother, Tanya Olson, told KHOU 11 that she last saw the boy the first week in May and last spoke with him on the phone about a week before he was reported missing.